canastro/blog/content/blog/2019-08-11---javascript-long-running-tasks-idle-cpu/index.md

 _<strong>Disclaimer:</strong> Opinions are my own and not the views of my employer._

-_If you find any error, be it on my poor english or any technical detail, please don't be shy.
-I'll try to continuously improve this blog post :simple_smile:_
+*If you find any error, be it on my poor english or any technical detail, please don't be shy and tweet me about it.
+I'll try to continuously improve this blog post* :simple_smile: